MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Many SIFT fields
 - FactBoxes

 Instead of exposing UI pages as web service endpoints, use the built-in API pages because they've been optimized for this scenario.
 Select the highest API version available.
 Don't use the beta version of the API pages.
 Read more about API pages, see [API Page Type](../developer/devenv-api-pagetype.md).

+The choice of protocol for the endpoint can have a big impact on performance.
+Favor OData version 4 for the fastest performance.
+It is possible to expose procedures in a code unit as an OData end point using unbound actions.

+To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

 ### Web service client performance